cklanac/react-spaced-repetition-klingon-x/README.md

 * Install the dependencies: `npm install`
 * Create a new repo on GitHub: https://github.com/new
     * Make sure the "Initialize this repository with a README" option is left **un**checked
+* Rename remote 'origin' to 'upstream': `git remote rename origin upstream`
-* Update the remote to point to your GitHub repository: `git remote set-url origin https://github.com/YOUR_GITHUB_USERNAME/YOUR_REPOSITORY_NAME`
+* Update the remote to point to your GitHub repository: ` git remote add origin https://github.com/YOUR_GITHUB_USERNAME/YOUR_REPOSITORY_NAME`

 ### Working on the project